ctcl-bregis/contactlist-server/config/docs/config/config_directory.md

 #### "global"
 The "global" key stores data that is used by almost every page.
 It is for configuration that is considered more important than what is under "misc".

-Currently, as of 0.6.0, these keys exist under "global":
+Currently, as of 1.0.0, these keys exist under "global":

 - "strftime": The string to use for formatting datetime timestamp objects.
 This string is used wherever a timestamp is displayed to the user.
--

 #### "tables"
-Files that define what tables are available to the app,
+The "tables" key is an index of what tables are to be available to the app.

+##### "classprefix"
+"classprefix" is the string that is used to define string names.

+For contactlist/choices.py, the class name is appended "Choices".
+For example, if the classprefix is "Contact", the class name would be "ContactChoices"

+For contactlist/models.py, the class name is appended "Item".
+For example, if the classprefix is "Contact", the class name would be "ContactModel"

+For contactlist/fields.py, the class name is appended "Field".
+For example, if the classprefix is "Contact", the class name would be "ContactField"

 #### "htmltable"
 "htmltable" is the key for storing what data is shown by the table on the Main page and Search Results page.
 The key stores a list of dictionaries.